nebrius/commascript/README.md

 Any type errors are output to the terminal.

 ## Examples

+For detailed specification information, view the [Formal Grammar](grammar.md)

 CommaScript code is localized to the current scope and must be enabled with a using directive, just like strict mode: